jordanbudi/aframe-walkthroughs/media.md

 # Embedding Media (Audio/Video)

 Take time to explore this example using images.
-The first image is a special 360 degree image (like one that might be taken with the Theta S camera) and it is used as a background.
+The first image is a special 360 degree image (like one that might be taken with a Theta S camera) and it is used as a background.

 The second image is a 360 image of the Earth and bent around a sphere object as a texture.
 This gives the sphere the sense that it is a globe.
 Notice the size and position as well.
 By putting it far away and bigger, it makes it more fixed in the sky as you move around.